BrijanV/Autonomous-robot/README.md

 # Autonomous robot
 ---
--   Design an autonomous robot in Fusion 360 from scratch.
+-   Design an autonomous robot in Fusion 360.
 -   Differential drive, laser (2d-Lidar), and camera plugins were implemented, and gazebo was used to simulate the 	results in a user-defined world.
 ---
 ### Images